orchitech/redmine_reformat/README.md

 ]
 ```

-To convert only a part of the data, use an empty converter chain:
+To convert only a part of the data, use `null` in place of the converter chain:
 ```json
 [{
   "projects": ["myproject"],